-According to the American Psychological Association, type A personality refers to “a complex pattern of behaviors and emotions that includes an excessive emphasis on competition, aggression, impatience, and hostility.”
+According to the American Psychological Association, Type A personality refers to “a complex pattern of behaviors and emotions that includes an excessive emphasis on competition, aggression, impatience, and hostility.”

-In the world of psychology, one way to determine the different personalities of people is by classifying their inherent traits as type A, B or C – each of which describes how people think, act, and react to various situations.
+In the world of psychology, one way to distinguish the different personalities of people is by classifying their inherent traits as type A, B or C – each of which describes how people think, act, and react to various situations.

 Characteristics of People with Type A Personality

 Type A individuals can be described as:

 One main characteristic of people with Type A personality is competitiveness.
 They always feel the need to win in any situation.